njlie/ILDeathmatch/README.md

 ```
 {
-  "baseUrl": "localhost:8080"
+  "baseUrl": "localhost:8080",
+  "secret": "YOUR_OWN_SECRET"
 }
 ```
-You can point this to another port if ILDeathmatch-Server is listening on one other than 8080.
-It only accepts requests from `localhost` for security reasons.
+You can point `baseUrl` to another port if ILDeathmatch-Server is listening on one other than 8080. `secret` is a secret string that is used to sign a JSON Web Token that is passed between `ILDeathmatch` and `ILDeathmatch-Server`.
+This prevents anyone from the outside attempting to call your monetized APIs. **Make sure that this secret is the same as the one you specify in `config.json` for `ILDeathmatch-Server`.**

 Now your server can be run with the following command:
 ```